 Full time employees are eligible for enrollment in a tax deferred annuity program by completing a Compensation Reduction Agreement.
 This permits the deferment of taxes on a portion of the employee's monthly income.
 It offers the dual benefits of reducing the amount of current taxable income and increasing the amount of income in a future period when expected earnings and the employee's tax bracket will be lower.
 Taxes on the annuity are paid at the time of withdrawal.
 Staff members are not permitted to counsel or advise in connection with this program.
-A list of currently authorized insurance companies may be obtained from the human resources manager.
+A list of currently authorized insurance companies may be obtained from the Human Resources Department.

-29.10 EDUCATIONAL FEE ADVANCE
+29.10 EDUCATION ASSISTANCE

-The Associated Students, Incorporated is committed to helping employees make the most of the educational opportunities available at CSULB.
-Accordingly, the Educational Fee Advance assists employees that aspire to higher levels of skills and professional competencies by providing partial fee advancements to regular, full-time employees who take courses at CSULB.
+The Associated Students, Incorporated, is committed to helping employees make the most of the educational opportunities available at CSULB and across the CSU system.
+Accordingly, this ASI's benefit assists those that aspire to higher levels of skills and professional competencies by providing partial fee advancements to regular, full-time employees who enroll in degree programs at CSULB or other CSU campuses.